104ru/crowdstrike/README.md

 If proxy has been used and later disabled, the host and port configuration is not removed entirely, only disabled.
 This does not affect the functionality in any way.

+CrowdStrike sensor software is capable of auto-updating its binaries if configured to do so in the console.
+It happened in the past when update changes the format of the falconctl output, which may break the fact in this module.
+If that happens, the module detects this situation, displays the relevant error message and fails the puppet run.
+If you see this happening, it is time to update the version of the module you have.